Belaya (Chukotka)

-The Belaya (Бе́лая) in its upper course Yurumkuveyem (Кувлючьывээм; Юрумкувеем) is a south-flowing tributary of the Anadyr in the Chukotka Autonomous Okrug administrative region of Russia.
+The Belaya (Белая), in its upper course Yurumkuveyem (Юрумкувеем; Кувлючьывээм), is a south-flowing tributary of the Anadyr in the Chukotka Autonomous Okrug administrative region of Russia.

 Course

 The source of the Yurumkuveyem is in the northern Anadyr Mountains.
 Its main tributaries are the Bolshoy Pykarvaam, Chaavaam and Bolshaya Osinovaya from the left, and the Enmyvaam, which drains Lake Elgygytgyn, from the right.
 Its basin is 44700 km2 and its length is 396 km (487 km from its furthest source, that of the Bolshoy Pykarvaam).
 Downstream from its confluence with the Enmyvaam it is named Belaya.

 The Belaya flows through sparsely populated areas of Chukotka, flows southwards across the eastern edge of the Anadyr Highlands and the Pekulney Range, and joins with the Enmyvaam in the Parapol-Belsky Lowlands, at the head of the Anadyr Lowlands.
 The Belaya meets the Anadyr more than 300 km from its mouth in the mid-lower stretch of its course.
 Ust-Belaya village lies at the confluence of the Belaya and Anadyr.
 Below the confluence with the Belaya, the Anadyr separates into multiple smaller channels upriver from where the Tanyurer meets it.
 The Belaya and its tributaries are frozen for about eight to nine months in a year.